Graduate School Dean’s Scholars

 Colman Leadership Program

 In spring 2012, John and Jane Colman established the Colman Family Endowed Fund for Leadership within Diversity Programs in Engineering (DPE) to establish the Colman Leadership Program for PhD students in engineering and other related STEM fields.
 In summer 2015, the Graduate School Office of Inclusion and Student Engagement established a partnership with DPE to launch a June offering of the Colman Leadership Program open to PhD students from across all graduate fields.
-Every January and June, the Colman Leadership Program seeks to enroll up to 30 PhD students in an intensive three-day program focused on providing participants with skills and knowledge that will support their development as leaders in graduate school and beyond.
+The Colman Leadership Program seeks to enroll up to 30 PhD students in an intensive multi-day program focused on providing participants with skills and knowledge that will support their development as leaders in graduate school and beyond.
 Dean’s Scholars receive priority consideration for selection for the Colman Leadership Program.

 Future Professors Institute: Advancing Diversity in the Academy